 Beirut 1952, Lucien Cavro and Antoine Tabet complete Immeuble de l’Union on Spears street.
 Grand, luxurious and refined, the project embodies the spirit of a golden era.
 The building features numerous high-tech innovations for the period: an underground parking with a carwash, water boilers directly imported from the USA, a trash chute with incinerator from France, four German elevators, phone booths on the ground floor and in the roof club…

-Two now famous Dorier sculptures representing women adorn the building entrance, its doors ornamented with pink copper and black steel doors, polished white marble floors with green diamond inserts, wide staircases with complex wrought iron balustrades and two more colorful mosaics also by Dorier.
+Two now famous Jean Dorier sculptures representing women adorn the building entrance, its doors ornamented with pink copper and black steel doors, polished white marble floors with green diamond inserts, wide staircases with complex wrought iron balustrades and two more colorful mosaics by Henri-Pierre Fortier.